-This bonus comes in two parts: Spend at least $3,000 in eligible purchases with your new card in the first three months to earn 60,000 bonus SkyMiles and 5,000 bonus Medallion Qualification Miles (MQMs).
+Spend at least $4,000 in eligible purchases with your new card in the first three months to earn 90,000 bonus SkyMiles.

-Meanwhile, the 60,000-mile bonus is enough to cover the cost of a domestic round-trip flight within the U.S. — with room left over.
+Meanwhile, the 90,000-mile bonus is enough to cover the cost of a domestic round-trip flight within the U.S. — with room left over.

 - Earn 3 SkyMiles per $1 spent on eligible Delta purchases and purchases made directly with hotels

 - Earn 2 SkyMiles at restaurants worldwide including takeout and delivery in the U.S., and at U.S. supermarkets.

 - Earn 1 SkyMile per $1 spent on all other eligible purchases